 How Does It Work?

-Our book bingo card contains 25 squares with prompts relating to things we see in Middle Grade books.
-Try and cover 5 squares in a line–up, down, or diagonally– or attempt to fill in the whole sheet if you’re a speedy reader.
+Our book bingo card contains 25 squares with prompts relating to things from Middle Grade books.
+Try and cover 5 squares in a line—up, down, or diagonally—or attempt to fill the whole sheet if you’re a speedy reader.

-- Because this is a Middle Grade Carousel challenge, all books added to your Bingo board should be MG reads.
+- All books added to your bingo card should be Middle Grade reads.
 Find out more about Middle Grade books here.